Charles J. Colden: Biography

 Colden taught school in Missouri and Iowa from 1889 to 1896.
 He was the editor and publisher of the Parnell Sentinel from 1896 to 1900 and the Nodaway Forum (which became the Maryville Daily Forum, in Maryville, Missouri, from 1900 to 1908.

 He was president of the board of regents of Northwest Missouri Teachers College from 1905 to 1908.
 Colden Hall at the school is named for him.
 From 1908 to 1912 he was in the construction business in Kansas City, Missouri.

-Colden took a vacation tour of the West in 1912 and "was attracted to the possibilities" of the Los Angeles harbor in San Pedro and soon settled there. and continued in the real estate and building business.
+Colden took a vacation tour of the West in 1912 and "was attracted to the possibilities" of the Los Angeles harbor in San Pedro and soon settled there, continuing in the real estate and building business.
 He was the president of the San Pedro Chamber of Commerce from 1922 to 1924.

 He died in Washington, D.C., and was buried in Roosevelt Memorial Park Cemetery in Gardena, California, but in 1965 his body was reinterred at Green Hills Memorial Park in Rancho Palos Verdes, California.
 He was survived by his wife, Clara N. Colden; a sister, Mrs. B.C.
 Hall, two daughters, Mrs. Lester Hawthorne and Abbe Colden; and two sons, John C. Colden and Charles J. Colden Jr.